Kitchen Extension Guide

 As previously stated, there is an unlimited variation of kitchen extensions.
 There are, however, popular types that homeowners tend to stick to.
 Not everybody has a mind for interior design.

 Some people simply do not have the time to sit and work out the layout and style.
 In this case, there are some templates that people can look for.
-We will not list the different type that is typically used.
+We will now list the different type that is typically used.

 Single Storey Extensions

 The name sums this up quite nicely, as it is purely an extension of one floor.
 The first floor will not be affected.
-This type of extension is great for creating motor space.
+This type of extension is great for creating more space.
 Space that can be used for extra dining areas and bigger appliances, maybe a homework station for the little ones?
 Maybe a workstation for when you are working from home?

 With this type of extension, it is important to understand this will change the shape of the overall house.
 What needs to be considered is the look in proportion to the rest of the house, especially with the roof.
 Another thing to consider is that the extension will more than likely affect your neighbours.
 Due to this, planning permission may be required.